All Episodes

 Yes.

-So hot dogging is you know, hucking your carcass off a big cliff.
+So hot dogging is, you know, hucking your carcass off a big cliff.

 And we'll start with Todd McCoy in 1971 at Sun Valley, Idaho.

-It's fifty feet.
+It's 50 feet.

-Is it a flat inverted?
+Is it a flat?

 Is that a flat landing?

-A recurring motive in skiing progression.
+A recurring motif in skiing progression.

 What's up?